TDGerve/silicH2O/docs/source/interference_subtraction.rst

 Deconvolution
 -------------
-:py:meth:`ramCOH.RamanProcessing.deconvolve() <ramcoh:ramCOH.raman.baseclass.RamanProcessing.deconvolve>` is used for (optional) interference deconvolution, see its documentation for a comprehensive description of all its parameters.
+:py:meth:`~ramcoh:ramCOH.raman.baseclass.RamanProcessing.deconvolve` is used for (optional) interference deconvolution, see its documentation for a comprehensive description of all its parameters.

 .. figure:: /images/interference/interference_deconvolve.gif
     :alt: interference deconvolution